wicorn29/mini-browser/README.md

 Feel free to modify and enhance the project to suit your specific needs.
 Contributions and feedback are always welcome!

-Compatibility:
+#Compatibility

 The embedded web browser is compatible with modern web browsers, including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.

 Please note that the project relies on certain web browser APIs, and some features may not be available in older or less commonly used browsers.

-License:
+#License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the terms of the license.

-Credits:
+#Credits

-This project was developed by [Your Name].
-If you have any questions or suggestions, please feel free to reach out to [your@email.com].
+This project was developed by wicorn29.
+If you have any questions or suggestions, please feel free to reach out to wicorn29@gmail.com.

 Special thanks to the creators of the open-source libraries and resources used in this project.
 Their contributions are greatly appreciated.

-Acknowledgements:
+#Acknowledgements

 We would like to acknowledge the inspiration and learning from various online resources and tutorials that helped in the development of this project.